ierturk/zsc31050-calib-rust/README.md

 The aim of the project is to develop a comprehensive system that runs on Windows 11 and is capable of communicating with remote systems using topics, such as in ROS2, instead of IP addresses.

 There is a specific requirement for this project: we have a 32-bit legacy DLL, and our application should be 64-bit.
 In this case at least we need to develop two modules, one of them 32-bit and the other one is 64-bit.
 Consequently, we have to employ an IPC to exchange data between modules.
-Thre are lots of possibility such as gRPC but we don't wan to use IP addresses but topics.
-Even though it is not a best practice, this project wıll be an learning by doing project.
+There are lots of possibility such as gRPC but we don’t want to use IP addresses but topics.
+Even though it is not a best practice, this project will be a learning by doing project.
 Our main aim is discovering possibilities.

 So let’s start!
 ___